RoelAdriaans/lll/README.md

 This project is a hobby project to find out if we have traveled in this train beofore.
 It consists of multiple parts:

-- TreinLocationEventSource - A simple daemon that connects to the realtime ZeroMQ interface of ndovloket to get train positions
+- TrainLocationEventSource - A simple daemon that connects to the realtime ZeroMQ interface of ndovloket to get train positions
 - EventstoreDB - Stores the realtime information for further processing

 To create: